himoose/user-docs/docs/brand-voice.md

 ## What This Helps You Do

-Brand Voice Settings let you customize how AI-generated content sounds—ensuring every content brief, AEO analysis, comparison page, or metadata suggestion reflects your brand's unique voice, tone, and terminology.
+Brand Voice Settings let you customize how AI-generated content sounds—ensuring every content brief, AEO analysis, versus page, or metadata suggestion reflects your brand's unique voice, tone, and terminology.

 You define your brand's personality (tone, style, audience), upload brand guidelines or sample content, and Hi, Moose uses this context whenever it generates text.
 This means you spend less time editing AI output to sound "like you"—the AI learns your voice upfront.